 Fri 02.03.12.
 Anglican bishop, Victoria Matthews announced that Christchurch Cathedral would be demolished.
 (One News).
 Church authorities had dithered for months about the serial, quake trashed death trap.

 TV Close up: Councillor Aaron Keown, sporting a SAVE THE CATHEDRAL sign, debated with Matthews, why the deconsecrated, death trap cathedral should be saved.
 Keown threatened to chain himself to the ruined cathedral, over his dead body.
 (Never mind aftershocks).
 Keown had also voted for town clerk Marryatt's salary increase.
 Keown never carried out his threat.
-(In the 2013 Council elections Keown lost his Council seat & Marryatt later "retired").
+(In the 2013 Council elections Keown lost his Council seat & Marryatt later "retired."
+Keown became a councillor again at a later election).

 While Keown showed off, Christchurch infrastructure & Council properties needed fixing.